teddymacn/ml_in_action_study_notes/part1/ch02/README.md

 # k-Nearest Neighbors

-kNN is the first machine learning algorithm dicussed in book "Machine Learning in Action", which is a very good choice as a starting point, coz it is simple enough for a person even without or forgot advanced maths knowledge to understand it.
+kNN is the first machine learning algorithm dicussed in book "Machine Learning in Action", which is a very good choice as a starting point, coz it is simple enough for a person even without or forgot advanced Maths knowledge to understand it.

 This chapter demonstrates only the kNN algorithm for classification, but I'd like to extend it a little bit.